rubyfu/RubyFu/module_0x3__network_kungfu/tns_enumeration.md

 The practitcal way to understand how to a specifc protocol works is to use it's clinet tools and monitor its packets.

-If you take a look to pure connection of SQL*plus client to a TNS listener from wireshar, you'll find the first connect packet as bellow
+If you take a look to pure connection of SQL*plus client to a TNS listener from wireshark, you'll find the first connect packet as bellow

 | ![Wireshark](oracle_tns_enum1.png) |
 |:---------------:|